Early Muslim conquests: Significance

-Nicolle wrote that the series of Islamic conquests of the 7th and 8th centuries was "one of the most significant events in world history", leading to the creation of "a new civilisation", the Islamicised and Arabised Middle East.
-Islam, which had previously been confined to Arabia, became a major world religion, while the synthesis of Arab, Roman, and Persian elements led to distinctive new styles of art and architecture emerging in the Middle East.
+Nicolle writes that the series of Islamic conquests of the 7th and 8th centuries was "one of the most significant events in world history", leading to the creation of "a new civilisation", the Islamicised and Arabised Middle East.
+Islam, which had previously been confined to Arabia, became a major world religion, while the synthesis of Arab, Byzantine, and Sasanian elements led to distinctive new styles of art and architecture emerging in the Middle East.
+English historian Edward Gibbon writes in The History of the Decline and Fall of the Roman Empire:

 Socio-political developments

-The military victories of armies from the Arabian Peninsula heralded the expansion of the Arabs' culture and religion.
+The military victories of armies from the Arabian Peninsula heralded the expansion of Arab culture and religion.
 The conquests were followed by a large-scale migration of families and whole tribes from Arabia into the lands of the Middle East.
 The conquering Arabs had already possessed a complex and sophisticated society.
 Emigrants from Yemen brought with them agricultural, urban, and monarchical traditions; members of the Ghassanid and Lakhmid tribal confederations had experience collaborating with the empires.
 The rank and file of the armies was drawn from both nomadic and sedentary tribes, while the leadership came mainly from the merchant class of the Hejaz.